3YOURMIND/django-migration-linter/docs/incompatibilities.md

 - Set a database default using Django's [RunSQL](https://docs.djangoproject.com/en/dev/ref/migration-operations/#django.db.migrations.operations.RunSQL)
 - Set a database default using [django-add-default-value](https://github.com/3YOURMIND/django-add-default-value/)

-### :black_circle: Dropping a column
+### :arrow_forward: Dropping a column

 Deletion operations often lead to errors during deployment.

 **Forward migration**:
 1. update your DB to drop a column
-2. your code will crash retrieving rows from this table (because Django explicits all column names when fetching a model object)
+2. before code migration, your code will crash retrieving rows from this table (because Django explicits all column names when fetching a model object) :x:
 3. once the code is updated, the errors should cease

 **Rollback**: